scouter-project/scouter-argos/README.md

 # argos

-arogs is mariadb agent for scouter.
+arogs is scouter agent for mysql/mariadb.